Maanaadu: Post-production

-The post-production began in July 2021, soon after the completion of the film.
 In September 2021, according to a report, the film "is shot in several locations, with a huge political gathering scene in the film, it requires almost 900 computer graphic shots".
 Silambarasan started dubbing for the film in May 2021, earlier before the post-production works, with the dubbing took place in his home studio.
 In mid-October 2021, Premgi Amaren completed dubbing for his portions for the film.
 The following day, S. J. Suryah started dubbing for his portions in the film and completed within five days.
-However, it was reported that Silambarasan refused to dub for the portions in the film, citing pending renumeration.
+However, it was reported that Silambarasan refused to dub for the portions in the film, citing pending remuneration.
 Suresh Kamatchi, assured Silambarasan to pay him ₹2 crore as the remainder, which convinced the actor, and had completed dubbing for the remaining portions of his film, within a day.
 Yuvan started re-recording for the film's music and score in August 2021, which was completed within early-October 2021.
 The final copy of the film was submitted to the Central Board of Film Certification and was received U/A certificate (in concern of few action sequences) with a runtime of 147 minutes.

 Themes and influences

 Following the official teaser, which released on Silambarasan's birthday (3 February 2021), netizens and fans of the actor claimed uncanny comparisons have been made to that of the American film Tenet (2020), directed by Christopher Nolan, as the frames from the teaser had made the use of reverse editing, as it deals with reverse-time formula.
 However, Venkat Prabhu refused such claims saying that it has no connection to that film.
 In the trailer, it was revealed that the film is based on a time loop concept (a common trope used in science-fiction films), where two characters were forced to repeat the same day after an unfortunate incident.
 It is the second Indian film to deal with the concept of time loops after Jango, released earlier the same year.
 Prabhu acknowledged Groundhog Day (1993) and Vantage Point (2008) as influences on Maanaadu.

 Apart from time-loop, the film explores the concept of on Islamophobia, the demolition of the Babri Masjid, and how Muslims are being alienated.
 It was reported to normalise Muslim identity and mount opposition to anti-Muslim rhetoric and prejudice.
-Silambarasan said in February 2021, saying that "I have faith in God but not any particular religion.
+Silambarasan said in February 2021, "I have faith in God but not any particular religion.
 Generally, there is a misconception about Muslims in society and I wanted to do something to change it.
-Maanaadu will clear the misconception about the religion and its followers."
+Maanaadu will clear the misconception about the religion and its followers".